 4. Remove the Anda part and visit Moalboal

-If you’re keen on doing a lot of snorkeling, from Camiguin you can go straight to Panglao, spend 2–3 days there, go to Siquijor and then head to Moalboal before going to Palawan.
-In Things to do in Moalboal you have all the info, but we’ll tell you in advance it’s famous for its huge sardine run and turtle snorkeling.
-Plus, it lets you do the Kawasan Falls canyoneering, which is quite unique.
+If you’re keen on doing a lot of snorkeling, from Camiguin you can go straight to Panglao, spend 2–3 days there, go to Siquijor and then head to Moalboal before continuing to Palawan.
+You’ll find all the information in Things to do in Moalboal, but we can already tell you it’s famous for its huge sardine run and snorkeling with turtles.
+Plus, it also gives you the chance to go canyoneering at Kawasan Falls, which is quite unique.

 5. Relax over 30 days in the Philippines

 It may sound obvious, but if you want an even more relaxed itinerary, you could skip some destinations.
 For example, you could replace Coron with a few more days in Siargao.
 You could also skip Anda and spend more time in Siquijor.
-As you can see, everything is adjustable to each person’s tastes.
+As you can see, everything can be tailored to suit your own interests.

 6. Off the beaten track!

-If you want something different, remove Palawan from your trip and devote all those days to discovering the Romblon area: Romblon, Sibuyan and Cresta de Gallo.
-Getting there will be a bit tricky, since you’ll have to fly from Cebu to Roxas or Caticlan (see How to get to Romblon), but it will be a lovely surprise—especially if you want to go beyond the typical places people see in the Philippines.
+If you want something different, remove Palawan from your trip and spend those days exploring the Romblon region: Romblon, Sibuyan and Cresta de Gallo.
+Getting there will be a bit tricky, since you’ll have to fly from Cebu to Roxas or Caticlan (see How to get to Romblon), but the region may be one of the highlights of your trip—especially if you want to venture beyond the Philippines’ most popular destinations.

 You can also skip Coron Town and head straight to Concepcion.
-This area of Busuanga is perfect for those who want to explore different zones without sacrificing the wonderful Ultimate Tour.
+This area of Busuanga is perfect for those who want to explore a different part of Busuanga without missing out on the spectacular Ultimate Tour.

 Cresta de Gallo